tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

 There are rules for patch creation, doc writing etc. It would be a fun time to get familiar with those requirements.
 The idea here is to get involved in a FOSS development process and to contribute.

 ###Bug description
-There is a selection/add issue while using the �Enter� button to select/add the desired option from the right-click menu.
+There is a selection/add issue while using the "Enter" botton to select/add the desired option from the right-click menu.

 ###Bug Background